Scholarships for Incoming Freshmen | First-Time College (FTC)

 Automatic scholarships

-Awards in this category: Chancellor’s Award, Curators Scholars Award, Excellence Award, National Merit, Perfect Score Scholarship, Mark Twain Levels 1&2, Black & Gold Levels 1&2, Border State Award, Tiger Border County Award Levels 1& 2, Columns Award, CAFNR Award
+Awards in this category: Chancellor’s Award, Curators Scholars Award, Excellence Award, National Merit, Perfect Score Scholarship, Mark Twain Levels 1&2, Black & Gold Levels 1&2, Border State Award, Tiger Border County Award Levels 1& 2, Columns Award

 Award amount (click to expand)